gsa-oes/office-of-evaluation-sciences/_projects/results/2309-abstract.md

 ---
 ## Key findings
-An updated caller experience for the 988 Suicide and Crisis Lifeline connected more callers to 988 counselors by phone.
+An updated caller experience for the 988 Suicide & Crisis Lifeline connected more callers to 988 counselors by phone.
 Callers exposed to the updated caller experience were connected faster than those exposed to the original integrated voice response (IVR) system.

 ## Agency priority
-Strengthening crisis care and suicide prevention infrastructure — including improving the efficacy of the 988 Suicide and Crisis Lifeline (“988”) — is a high priority for SAMHSA, situated within the HHS.
+Strengthening crisis care and suicide prevention infrastructure — including improving the efficacy of the 988 Suicide & Crisis Lifeline (“988”) — is a high priority for SAMHSA, situated within the HHS.
 The American Rescue Plan invested $282 million to support transition to 988 as a replacement for the 10-digit National Suicide Prevention Lifeline.

 Suicide is the second leading cause of death among 12-17 year olds and fifth leading cause of death among adults aged 18-64 years.<sup>1</sup> Callers to suicide or crisis hotlines who talk to someone report significant decreases in suicidality by the end of the call and reductions in hopelessness in the weeks after calling.
 More than 10% of callers reported that talking to someone at the crisis lifeline prevented them from harming or killing themselves.<sup>2</sup>